yuwuchaio/FYDecimalCalculator/README.md

 # FYDecimalCalculator
-A tool for solving precision calculation problems on iOS！
+A calculator for solving precision calculation problems on iOS！